Tag Archives: Fusion

 19. Sundar Rao PSS, Richard J. An introduction to biostatistics: a manual for students in health sciences.
 3 ed., 8. print.
 New Delhi: Prentice Hall of India; 2003.
 86–160 p.
 (Eastern economy edition).

 How to Cite this Article: Jajoo SO, Hadgaonkar S, Kothari A, Aiyer S, Bhilare P, Sancheti P, Murari AS, Sonawane D. Validation of a Novel Clinico-Radiological Scoring System to Decide on the Need for Fusion in cases of Lumbar Degenerative Spondylolisthesis.
-Journal Medical Thesis.
+Journal of Medical Thesis.
 2024 July-December ; 10(2): 20-23.

 Full Text PDFFull Text HTML